Hanmourang/kafka-avro-codec/README.md

 Code contributions, bug reports, feature requests etc. are all welcome.

-If you are new to GitHub please read [Contributing to a project](https://help.github.com/articles/fork-a-repo) for how to send patches and pull requests to avro-hadoop-starter.
+If you are new to GitHub please read [Contributing to a project](https://help.github.com/articles/fork-a-repo) for how to send patches and pull requests to kafka-avro-codec.

 <a name="License"></a>